lazypower/dasroot-blog/content/2015-03-15-GPG-Made-a-comeback-in-my-workflow.md

 ## Keybase.io

 I really have to applaud the efforts of [keybase.io](http://keybase.io), trying to make security through GPG a popular item again.
 I've recently seen the volume of PGP verified mail subside as we move to a more mobile web.
-Abandoning cryptography in the wake of conveience of swiping communications off screen, and not really caring who the originator was.
+Abandoning cryptography in the wake of convenience of swiping communications off screen, and not really caring who the originator was.
 We take full faith from the `From:` line assuming our *Big Provider* has done their due dilligence in keeping out the riff raff.

 Keybase makes it easier for cryptography noobies to get started, by giving them a Browser based implementation of OpenPGP.
 There are some concerns there by security experts - as there should be.
 But there's nothing stopping you from using normal GPG with the service - and uploading only your public key to Keybase.